portnov/batchd/README.md

 batchd README
 =============

-The batchd is a toolset for batch processing.
+The batchd is a toolset for batch processing for Linux/Unix.
 It enables one to:

 * Create and manage queues of tasks (batch jobs);
 * Specify time periods (schedules) when jobs from each queue can be executed;